 - Fileless malware is a type of malicious software that uses legitimate programs to infect a computer or system.
 Fileless malware does not rely on files and leaves no footprints, making it very challenging to detect and remove.

 - Malicious actors can hide their activities from inspection by ensuring that the traffic between the victim and the attacker’s server is protected by end-to-end encryption.

 These threats cannot be detected nor identified by antivirus, leaving threats and vulnerabilities within your system.

-MEDR (Managed Endpoint Detection & Response) protects against the widest array of cyber threats by preventing known and unknown threats in real time.
+MEDR (Managed Endpoint Detection & Response) is one of the many cybersecurity solutions we offer.
+It protects against the widest array of cyber threats by preventing known and unknown threats in real time.
 Devices self-defend and heal themselves by stopping processes, quarantining, remediating, and even rolling back events to surgically keep endpoints in a perpetually clean state.
 MEDR is not sold at your local Best Buy and is only sold by security experts.

 What else can I do?